Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Ballistic-diffusive propagation transition

-where $E_{\rm GeV}$ is the particle energy in GeV, $D_{0,28}$ is the diffusion coefficient at 1 GeV in units of $10^{28}\rm cm^2/s$.
-Unless otherwise stated, we assume that $\delta=0.5$ which is compatible with recent analysis of CR data (see e.g., \cite{Genolini:2019ewc,DiMauro:2021qcf}).
+Unless otherwise stated, we assume that $\delta=0.5$ which is compatible with recent analysis of CR data (see e.g., \cite{Genolini:2019ewc,DiMauro:2021qcf}) and with the results of simulations for diffusive propagation \cite{Reichherzer:2021yyd}.
 Previous papers have assumed a value of $1/3$ \cite{Abeysekara:2017science,DiMauro:2019hwn,DiMauro:2019yvh,Tang:2018wyr}.
 We will explain later on how the results are modified with $\delta=1/3$.
 The mean free path increases with the particle energy and with the overall normalization $D_{0}$.
 For example, at 100 GeV (10 TeV) it is 3 (30) pc for $D_0= 10^{28}$ cm$^2$/s and 0.03 (0.3) pc for $D_0= 10^{26}$ cm$^2$/s.
 As a consequence, the quasi-ballistic propagation is relevant up to larger distances from the source for increasing particle energy and larger $D_0$.
+This can be seen in Fig.~\ref{fig:lc-tc}, where $\lambda_c$ and $\tau_c$ are shown as a function of the particle energy, for several values of $D_0$ and for $\delta = 0.5$ and 0.3.

-We assume that a pulsar of age $T$ turns on at $t =0$ and injects leptons following the time dependent spin down luminosity $L(t) = \eta L_0 (1+t/\tau_0)^{(-(n+1)/(n-1))}$, where $L_0$ is the initial spin-down luminosity, $n$ is the braking index (assumed to be 3) and $\tau_0$ is the typical pulsar spin down timescale, which we take equal to 12~kyr as in \cite{Abeysekara:2017science,DiMauro:2019hwn,DiMauro:2019yvh,Tang:2018wyr}.
-We choose $\tau_0=12$ kyr because for smaller values it is prohibitive to have $\gamma$ rays at tens of TeV as measured by HAWC with a $e^{\pm}$ conversion efficiency, $\eta$, smaller than $100\%$ (see, e.g.~\cite{DiMauro:2019yvh}).\\
+We assume that a pulsar of age $T$ turns on at $t =0$ and injects leptons following the time dependent spin down luminosity $L(t)$:

+where $L_0$ is the initial spin-down luminosity, $n$ is the braking index (assumed to be 3) and $\tau_0$ is the typical pulsar spin down timescale, which we take equal to 12~kyr as in \cite{Abeysekara:2017science,DiMauro:2019hwn,DiMauro:2019yvh,Tang:2018wyr}. \\

 In the diffusive regime (particles injected at times $t_0 \leq T-\tau_c$), the electron density, $f_{\rm{diff}}$, at a distance $r$ from the source of age $T$, taking into account diffusion and energy losses is, under the assumption of continuous injection (see, e.g.~\cite{DiMauro:2019yvh}), given by: